shivam-mandloi/NeuroCpp/README.md

 # Neural Network in C++ and Python

 ## Overview
 This project implements a deep learning library using pure C++ without external libraries.
 However, Python (NumPy) is used for additional processing.
 The main goal is to understand neural networks and create a base class that can be used to develop more complex architectures.
-It enables users to understand and utilize components like `Neuron`, `Softmax`, `CrossEntropyLoss`, etc., to build more advanced neural networks in C++.
+It enables me to understand and utilize components like `Neuron`, `Softmax`, `CrossEntropyLoss`, etc., to build more advanced neural networks in C++.

 ## Project Structure
 Each block of the neural network is implemented as a separate class: